bespoke-silicon-group/tvm/tutorials/cuda_lite/README.md

 > General matrix multiplication is an important kernel for many other workloads(e.g. Convolutional Neural Network).
 This code use an easy to understand TVM scheduling that can run on manycore.
 4. gemm_cuda_lite_ir_pass.py
 > This code is based on the gemm_cuda_lite.py but apply an ir pass to detect and insert thread loop.
 So we can define workload with size larger than the underline hardware core.
+5. relay_xxxx_cuda_lite.py
+There are the scripts testing the workloads defined in relay.
+The workloads are implemented in https://github.com/bespoke-silicon-group/tvm/tree/hammerblade/python/tvm/relay/testing.